Movies in Venice to Watch before your Trip

 Take a trip to Venice through the movies!

-Venice – tricky for filming as the boats, water, and tight spaces are notoriously unfriendly to camera equipment, but well worth the work to capture this gorgeous city.
+Movies set in Venice – tricky for filming as the boats, water, and tight spaces are notoriously unfriendly to camera equipment, but well worth the work to capture this gorgeous city.
 The Grand Canal provide wonderful boat chases in wooden boats and leisurely floats via gondola in the narrow can always.
 The architecture and palazzos of Venice also provide a rich backdrop for both period pieces and modern romances.
 You might even find the best hotel to stay in Venice through these movies as many of the palazzos of yesteryear are now grand hotels – Hotel Danieli is a favorite of mine.

 Enjoy the unique mystery and beauty of Venice, a city from the time of the European Grand Tour of past centuries and a city on most adventures to Europe today.